 Unless it looks like judgement.
 Ain’t nobody got time for that ish.
 Some of us have work to do.”

-You Might Also Like 10 Simple School Morning Hacks To Make Life Easier
+You May Also Enjoy 10 Simple School Morning Hacks To Make Life Easier

 Does any of this sound familiar?
 What was your most memorable morning drama?
 Leave a comment below and let us know – we would love to hear from you!